brainflow-dev/brainflow/README.md

 Core module of this library is implemented in C\C++ and available for all bindings as a dynamic library.
 This approach allows to reduce code duplication and simplify maintenance, also it's better than any streaming based solution because using this library you don't need to worry about inter process communication and it's a single dependency.

-This project was forked by OpenBCI from [Andrey1994/brainflow](https://github.com/Andrey1994/brainflow) and now this is the official version which is supported by OpenBCI and @Andrey1994
+## *NOTE: Brainflow was forked by OpenBCI community, I will contribute to [OpenBCI's fork](https://github.com/OpenBCI/brainflow) and maintain it.
+To download the latest stable version of Brainflow feel free to use OpenBCI's fork.
+From now on I will use this Brainflow version as a development environment to send Pull Requests to OpenBCI*

 ## Build status
 *Linux(Travis)*: